JamesBMiddleton/spotify-discover-more/README.md

 Replace the contents of a target playlist with recommendations based on the contents of a seed playlist

-The idea is to have a '<GENRE> Discover' target playlist which you can frequently repopulate with new recommendations based on a playlist of tracks from that genre that you use as the seed playlist.
+The idea is to have a '\<GENRE\> Discover' target playlist which you can frequently repopulate with new recommendations based on a playlist of tracks from that genre that you use as the seed playlist.

 ## Dependencies

 - Python3 w/ venv module
-- Seed and Target Playlist are public
+- Seed and target playlists are public

 ## Usage